Chapter 7 International Travel With Infants & Children

 - After returning indoors, wash treated skin with soap and water or bathe.
 This is particularly important when repellents are used repeatedly in a day or on consecutive days.

-For more information about repellent use, see Chapter 2, Protection against Mosquitoes, Ticks, and Other Insects and Arthropods.
+For more information about repellent use, see Chapter 2, Protection against Mosquitoes, Ticks, & Other Insects & Arthropods.

 INFECTION AND INFESTATION FROM SOIL CONTACT